 If alarms are unavailable because of any of these settings you will still be able to scan your Sensor to check your glucose.
 Touch the symbol for more information.

 Setting App Alarms

-To set or turn off your optional glucose alarms, go to the Main Menu and tap Alarms.
-Select the alarm you want to change.
+To access your alarm settings, go to the Main Menu and tap Alarms.
 Work with your health care professional to determine your alarm settings.